FitAdam/Random-Search-Optimisation-and-Meta-Learning/README.md

-The strategies such as Random Search, Meta Learning, Adaptive Boosting, and Cascade Correlation were use to optimise the structure and parameters of Artificial Neural Networks (ANNs) on a biometric data from yale's face images.
+The strategies such as Random Search, Meta Learning, Adaptive Boosting, and Cascade Correlation were used to optimise the structure and parameters of Artificial Neural Networks (ANNs) on a biometric data from yale's face images.